Developer Guide

 The sections below give more details of each component.

-pattern.
-For example, for the Ui
+Tip: There are some notable exceptions to the Facade pattern.
+For example, for the Ui component,

-.
+AttributePanel, PersonCard and ClientPanel.
 Arguably the better implementation would be to restrict all the

 interactions between components to the facades, but a design decision was made to prioritize a simple implementation of